How to Install SSL Certificate in NGINX Server?

 Server Certificate

-The server certificate is for your website that comes in an email sent by the certificate authority.
-Nonetheless, if you haven’t received an email, you’ve one more option to get your server certificate.
-All you require to do is download it through an SSL order from Account Dashboard.
+The server certificate for your website comes in an email sent by the certificate authority.
+Nonetheless, if you haven’t received an email, you can get your server certificate.
+All you need to do is download it through an SSL order from the Account Dashboard.

 Intermediate Certificate